yaboinarcio/android-wisdom/README.md

-# Narcio's ultimate wisdom for Android pimpin' 'n' strippin'
+# Narcio's ultimate wisdom for Android pimpin n strippin
 and other FOSS / Mod extravaganza.
 Compiled by a complete idiot.

 ## Why are you doing this, Narcio?